Mt Kailash Kora with Mt Everest Tour

-From Lhasa to Gyantse is abt 264km, en route you will pass by Khamba-la Pass (4794m), and with the huge massif of Mt Nojin Kangtsang (7191m) at far distance in view.
-Then head to Shigatse via the fertile Nyangchu Valley, a wide agricultural plain where colorfully decorated yaks and horses are used by Tibetan farmers to till the land.
+From Lhasa to Gyantse is about 264km, en route you will pass by Gambala Mountain Pass (4990m), where's the best place to overlook the Yamdroktso lake.
+Then head to Shigatse via the fertile Nyangchu Valley, a wide agricultural plain where colorfully decorated yaks and horses are used by Tibetan farmers to cultivate this land.

 Tibet has a serious rule about speed-limit.
-Though from Shigatse to Everest region is only abt 350km or so, the no-more-than-40km/hr regulation, and the many road checks dotted on the way, really slow us down.
-So be prepared to spend around 10~12hrs on the road including meal time.
+Though from Shigatse to Everest region is only abt 350km or so, no-more-than-40km/hr speed limitation, and the many road checks dotted on the way, really slow us down.
+So be prepared to spend around 8~10hrs on the road including mealtime.
 The upside is the view along the way is superb.
-Get your camera ready.
-Also, prepare some snacks with you to bring along.
+Also please take some snacks with you for the long-time driving.

-If it’s summertime (usually May~Oct), we will carry on the last few kilometers to Everest Tent Camp to stay the night; if winter time (usually Nov~Apr), we will stay at Rongbuk Monastery’s guesthouse.
-Both places have but dorm bed lodging available.
+In the summertime, usually May~Oct, we will stay overnight at Everest Tent Camp; in wintertime, usually Nov~Apr, we will stay at Rongbuk Monastery’s guesthouse.
+There are dorm beds available in the 2 places.
 Both places you can see the glorious Everest sunset if the weather is good.

 From EBC to Saga is abt 460km, a hard-drive of abt 10~12hrs.
 The sprawling truck-up town of Saga is the last of any size on your tour to Mt Kailash, cherish it – have a lavish meal and take a long hot shower, of which you have to do without for the following days.

 Drive from Saga to Zhongba to Paryang to Hor Qu then finally today’s destination of Darchen.
-A photogenic section of dunes, lake and mountains kicks in 60km from Zhongba.
-About 23km before Paryang you create a pass and drop past more dunes to Paryang.
+A photogenic section of dunes, lakes, and mountain views in 60km from Zhongba.
 Photos taken along this route can often get steppe, streams, desert dunes and snowcapped mountains in the same shot.

 The kora path begins on the western edge of Darchen.
 Quickly leaving all traces of the village behind, you head westward across the Batkha plain, a sandy expanse speckled with greenery like a massive camouflage jacket.
 To the north, the east-west ridge blocks your view of Mt Kailash, but to the southeast are clear views of huge Gurla Mandata(7728m).
 Api and other peaks in Nepal are visible to the south, while look to the southwest for the twin, sharp humps of Kamet(7756m) in India.